der-bernd/SearchEngine/README.md

 2. The Frontend/App, implemented as a HTML template which will be served via Python Framework Flask.
 3. The DB which will be used to CRUD the results.

-To run the crawler, just hop into the backend/tutorial/ dir and run the spider named _quotes_ via the command
+To run the crawler, just hop into the backend/tutorial/ dir and run the spider named _simplespider_ via the command

 ```
-scrapy crawl quotes
+scrapy crawl simplespider

 ```